VOTE: Who Is Your Ultimate Woman Crush Wednesday?

-In honor of Woman Crush Wednesday, today's countdown on TRL is all about ranking five of your favorite ladies.
-This week, we've got Beyoncé, Dua Lipa, SZA, Ariana Grande, and Lorde on deck and begging for your votes.
-Not only do we need your help deciding between all of these celebs, but your picks will determine our countdown ranking―and the top TWO artists will face-off in a LIVE hashtag battle during the show for that number 1 spot.
+In honor of Woman Crush Wednesday, today's countdown on TRL is all about girl power and supporting a few of your favorite ladies in the music world.
+This week, we've got Rita Ora, Halsey, Billie Eilish, Agnez Mo and Tinashe on deck.
+Not only do we need your help deciding between all of these rising superstars, but your votes will determine our countdown ranking.
 Take the poll now and tune into TRL at 4:00pm ET to find out who's going head-to-head!

 VOTE: Who Is Your Ultimate Woman Crush Wednesday?